wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 [Joomlart Stark](https://www.joomlart.com/joomla/templates/ja-stark)
 This is just a sample joomla install with the stark template installed

->     "BASELINE DB REPOSITORY" to "stark-db-baseline"
+>     set "BASELINE DB REPOSITORY" to "stark-db-baseline"
->     "APPLICATION BASELINE SOURCECODE REPOSITORY" to "stark-webroot-sourcecode-baseline"
+>     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "stark-webroot-sourcecode-baseline"

 OR